1st Reading – Habakkuk 1:2-3, 2:2-4a

-We may think the householder is unreasonable in the demands that are being made.
-We may not believe the servant should be invited to sit at table with the householder, but we might expect a bit of consideration toward one who had already been involved in strenuous service.
+We may think the householder is being unreasonable in his demands.
+While we may not believe the servant should be invited to sit at table with the householder, we might expect a bit of consideration toward someone who had just completed other strenuous service.
 However, the story is not about being considerate, but about social convention.
-Jesus is teaching about the obligations of the one in service, not about the responsibilities of the one being served.
+Jesus is teaching about the obligations of the one in service.

 Is he grateful to that servant because he did what was commanded?
 So should it be with you.
 When you have done all you have been commanded, say, ‘We are unprofitable servants; we have done what we were obliged to do.’”

 Jesus is not teaching his apostles to have a subservient attitude or to lack self-respect.
 Rather, he is encouraging them to have an attitude of service rather than an attitude of pride.
-Recall the social climate in which this teaching occurs: the apostles have frequently witnessed a prideful attitude in Jesus’ adversaries.
-Because they obey the law more strictly than Jesus does, they feel that they have earned God’s favor and are superior to Jesus and to “sinners.”
-It is this way of thinking that Jesus is warning his apostles against.
+He is instructing them against any form of self-adulation based on accomplishments.

-In contrast, Jesus instructs the apostles to think of themselves as God’s unprofitable servants.
-This may seem harsh, but it’s important to recall two critical perspectives:
+Jesus’ portrayal of his disciples as unprofitable servants may seem harsh, but it’s important to recall two critical perspectives: